alohamujeeb/alohamujeeb.github.io/docs/tutorials/docker/tcp-example.md

 ---
 ## 2. Directory structure
 Create the following directory structure.
-Refer to the previous tutorial [Getting Started](getting-started.md) if you need a refresher.
+Refer to the previous tutorial [Hello Docker](docker-hello.md) if you need a refresher.

 ```
 # we do not need any extra modules other than the standard ones